Skip to main content

 1. ACCELQ Manual

-A bug tracking tool is essential for maintaining quality and efficiency in Agile software development.
-As such, the ACCELQ Manual is not only a next-generation bug-tracking platform with test tracking, traceability, and integrations.
-But it also supports test automation capabilities on the same platform.
-Hence, the ACCELQ Manual is a leading platform that manages test creation and execution concurrently.
+A bug management tool is essential for maintaining quality and efficiency in Agile software development.
+ACCELQ Manual is a next-generation bug-tracking platform that supports test tracking, traceability, integrations, and test automation on a unified platform.
+A leading platform, the ACCELQ Manual can concurrently manage test creation and execution.

 Features:

-• ACCELQ can seamlessly create defects for failed test runs and associate test results with existing defects.
+• Seamlessly create and link defects for failed test runs with existing test results.

-• The ACCELQ-Connect plugin for Jira/Azure ensures traceability by fetching test coverage details and execution status directly within Jira issues.
+• The ACCELQ-Connect plugin ensures test execution status is visible within Jira/Azure issues.

 • The application universe shows a visual mapping and relation of the test assets in the project.